vs666/EVote/README.md

 To make a contribution, fork the repository and clone it.
 Then add the change to another branch and make a pull request.

+## Navigation Details

+For the time being, the URLs have to be manually navigated.

+### For voting app
+URL:  localhost:PORT\vote

+### For petition making
+URL: localhost: PORT\petition